HungLe2511/PySpark-for-Beginner/README.md

 - Resilient Distributed Datasets(RDD), Data Frame(DF), Spark SQL;
 - How spark work :
   - Spark operators
-  - cluster, worker node, driver node, executor, partition
+  - cluster, worker node, driver node, executor, partition, task, stage
 - Spark architechture;
 - how to pass configuration parameters to a PySpark job;
 - how to handle dependencies on other modules and packages; and,